okaneco1/blockingprimers/mothur/README.md

   A job submission script for a SLURM workload manager.
 It runs the `make.contigs` command to assemble paired-end reads into contigs, handle demultiplexing, and perform quality control.
 This step prepares the sequencing data for downstream analysis.

 - **mothur_job_submission**:
-  Another job submission script that calls `mothur_script.sh`.
+  Another job submission script that calls `SL_12S_BP_mothur_script.sh`.

 - **mothur_script.sh**:
-  This script performs the bioinformatic workflow using **Mothur** to process the sequencing data.
+  This script performs the bioinformatic workflow using **mothur** to process the sequencing data.
 Tasks include quality control, sequence alignment, clustering, and taxonomic classification.